arthurross88/minimal-mistakes/recipes.md

     /* Additional styles for better formatting */ body {
-      color: #FFD700 !important; /* Set the text color to yellow for the entire page */ }
+      color: #FFD700 !important; /* Set the text color to yellow for the entire page */
+          background-color: #000 !important; /* Set the background color to black for the entire page */ }

     .image-gallery {